-The interesting thing about impulses is that they’re really ‘mindless habits’, or ‘shortcuts’ if you prefer, that our brain creates to make things easier for itself.
+The interesting thing about impulses is that they’re really ‘mindless habits’ — or ‘shortcuts’ if you prefer — that our brain creates to make things easier for itself.

 This is analogous to a computer that stores data on its RAM in order to help it run faster and smoother.

-These ‘shortcuts’ help our brains process things faster – for our distant ancestors, for instance, this often meant the difference between being eaten alive by a bunch of sabre-tooth cats on the spot, or making it alive and well.
+These ‘shortcuts’ help our brains process things faster – for our distant ancestors, for instance, this often meant the difference between being eaten alive by a bunch of saber-tooth cats on the spot, or making it alive and well.

-For instance, you are probably sitting and reading this post, and at the same time, your sense organs are still sending information about your surroundings you to your brain.
+For instance, you are probably sitting and reading this post, and, at the same time, your sense organs are still sending information about your surroundings you to your brain.

 There’s an unconscious mapping of the territory that’s happening so that in the case of an impending danger, your brain defaults to fight or flight mode in the space of a micro-millisecond.

-So, this also means that when it comes to giving in to our impulses we are behaving not as rational human beings but zombies.
+So, this also means that when it comes to giving in to our impulses we are behaving not as rational human beings but as zombies.